passport/www.passportjs.org/docs/username-password.md

 application is responsible for prompting the user for their username and password.

-The following form is an example:
+The following form is an example which uses [best practices](https://web.dev/sign-in-form-best-practices/):

 ```html
 <form action="/login/password" method="post">